-Jim Karygiannis to lose Toronto city council seat after latest court ruling, June 24, 2020 CBC article note
+Jim Karygiannis to lose Toronto city council seat after latest court ruling, June 24, 2020 CBC article reports; Sept.
+24, 2020 CBC article notes Karygiannis leaving politics after being removed from office for 3rd time

 A June 24, 2020 CBC article is entitled: “Jim Karygiannis to lose Toronto city council seat after latest court ruling.
 Karygiannis allegedly violated campaign spending rules during the 2018 election.”